tcosolutions/betterscan/README.md

 That's it.

-Click below on triangle to read more.
+Click below on triangle to read more (GitHub/GitLab integration, PR scanning, GitHub Action etc)

 <details><summary>All other infomation</summary>